Adyllsxn/adyllsxn/README.md

   <img src="https://img.shields.io/github/stars/Adyllsxn?color=00d9ff&logo=github" alt="GitHub stars">
 </div>

-Full Stack Developer focused on creating complete solutions by combining high-performance backends with modern and responsive interfaces.
-I work on developing RESTful APIs with ASP.NET Core and building efficient frontends using React.js and Next.js.
-I work daily with technologies like C#, .NET, TypeScript, Node.js, and relational and non-relational databases.
-I also develop automations and strictly follow best practices to ensure quality, scalability, and maintainability.
+I'm a Full Stack Developer focused on building complete applications, from robust backends to modern, responsive interfaces.
+My work revolves around creating systems that solve real problems, prioritizing performance, security, and user experience.

+I value simplicity and functionality: I build solutions that are both efficient behind the scenes and intuitive for those who use them.
+The ultimate goal is to deliver software that makes a difference and adds concrete value.

 ---